ewrogers/SleepHunter4/README.md

 While SleepHunter v4 continues to be the current version and fairly stable, there were always things I wanted to improve upon or add.
 The infamous "Auto-Update" that never actually functioned is one of many.

+A proper user manual hosted as this repositories GitHub Pages would also be useful, and can be linked from the application itself.

 I also was never happy that despite using WPF, I ended up building it very WinForms-y in terms of code-behind instead of a proper MVVM data-binding application.
+It's probably too much work to refactor for no apparent gain, but for anyone considering writing a WPF application today -- use MVVM.

 There's still a few bugs I want to fix as well.
 I am still humbled by the fact people still use this application over two decades later.
 That and I am surprised the game itself is still online, even if only a husk of its former self.

+I absolutely accept PRs for this application!
+If you have a feature or bug fix that you want to implement yourself, have at it.
+It should be much easier to coordinate and distribute once Auto-Update is live.

 #### Why didn't you go network (packet-based) instead?